ibmresilient/resilient-community-apps/fn_rest_api/data/pb_rest_api_pb.md

 inputs.rest_api_method  = method if method and method in SUPPORTED_REST_METHODS else REST_METHODS[0]

 # Time in seconds to wait before timingout request.
 Default: 60 seconds.
-inputs.rest_api_timeout = timeout if timeout else 60
+inputs.rest_api_timeout = timeout if timeout else None

 # Request headers used for Authorization.
 Refer to ``DICT/JSON FORMAT`` section for more information.
 inputs.rest_api_headers = header if header else None